datastackacademy/data-engineering-101/week_2/wk2_code_review/README.md

     - Call `weather_report`.
     - Make a tuple called `top_ten` that contains the numbers 1 thru 10.
     - Write a `for` loop that multiples each number in `top_ten` by itself and prints the product.
-    - Write an `if` statement that check whether the number 7 is in `top_ten`.
+    - Write an `if` statement that checks whether the number 7 is in `top_ten`.
 If it is, print the string `"We have a 7"`.
 Otherwise, print `"No 7 here"`.